 Wells REIT has entered into an asset and property management agreement with Wells Management.
 In consideration for asset management services and for supervising the management and leasing of Wells REIT's properties, Wells REIT currently pays asset and property management fees to Wells Management an amount equal to the lesser of (a) 4.5% of gross revenues or (b) 0.6% (per annum) of the net asset value of the properties (excluding vacant properties) owned by Wells REIT.
 These expenses totaled \$6.0 million and \$3.9 million for the three months ended September 30, 2004 and 2003, respectively, and \$14.6 million and \$9.0 million for the nine months ended September 30, 2004 and 2003, respectively.
 Effective July 1, 2004, Wells REIT and Wells Management agreed to clarify the terms of the agreement to (1) provide that third party management fees that are reimbursed by tenants do not reduce the fees payable to Wells Management and (2) allow Wells Management to bill Wells REIT asset and property management fees for certain properties occupied by government tenants.
-No amounts relating to periods prior to July 1, 2004 will be the obligation of Wells REIT as a result of the first month's rent.
+No amounts relating to periods prior to July 1, 2004 will be the obligation of Wells REIT as a result of this clarification.
+Lastly, a separate fee for the initial lease-up of newly constructed properties is generally paid in conjunction with the receipt of the first month's rent.
 Wells REIT incurred such fees of approximately \$0.1 million related to the expansion of TRW Denver (See Note 5) for the nine months ended September 30, 2004.
 These costs totaled approximately \$0.7 million for the nine months ended September 30, 2003.